Metamorphs/TargetShootingGame/README.md

 you have only 2 target ? no problem, select with the remote 2 for number of target and you will play with these pin: 53,52

 !! you don't have to change the code !! (only if you are in another arduino card with other pins)

+# You want to see these images ? #
+on github click on the image, then right click on it and click on open image in new tab